mahakc2205/Customer-Churn-Analysis-and-Prediction/README.md

   - CustomerID: Randomly selected from real customers in the master data
   - UsageDate: Random date in the last 2 years
   - Service: Randomly chosen from ['Mobile App', 'Website', 'ATM', 'Branch Visit']
-  - Amount: Random float between 10 and 1000 (2 decimal places)
+  - Amount: Random float between 10 and 1000 (2 decimal places) - represents service usage fees
   - SessionDuration: Random integer between 1 and 120 (minutes)
 - **Generates Data:** Loops through the desired number of usage records, creating a dictionary for each with the above attributes.
 - **Creates a DataFrame:** Converts the list of usage dictionaries into a pandas DataFrame.
 - **Ensures Data Folder Exists:** Uses `os.makedirs('data', exist_ok=True)` to make sure the `data/` folder is present.
 - **Saves as CSV:** Writes the DataFrame to `data/usage_data.csv`.
-- **Prints a Message:** Lets you know the file was created and where it’s saved.
+- **Prints a Message:** Lets you know the file was created and where it's saved.

 **Note:** The generated CSV is ignored by git and not uploaded to GitHub, keeping your repository clean.

 ## Payment/Billing Data Generation (Detailed)
 The script `scripts/generate_payment_data.py` creates a large, realistic payment/billing dataset for analysis.
-Here’s what it does:
+Here's what it does:

 - **Imports Required Libraries:** Uses `pandas`, `numpy`, `faker`, and `random` for data generation and handling.
 - **Sets Number of Payment Records:** You can choose how many payment/billing records to generate (e.g., 20,000).